 This webinar, Monarchs in a Web of Life: Predators, Parasites, and Disease, is part of a webinar series presented by Monarch Joint Venture and the U.S. Fish and Wildlife Service National Conservation Training Center.

 Monarch Joint Venture, based at the University of Minnesota, is a national partnership of federal and state agencies, non-governmental organizations, and academic programs working together to conserve the monarch butterfly migration.

-To register for the webinar, go to https://monarchjointventure.org/news-events/events and click on the title of the webinar.
+To register for the webinar, go to the website below, choose Monarch Conservation Series under Projects, and click on the title of the webinar.
 You can register for the webinars in advance.

 After registering, you will receive more information on joining the webinar.